unixneo/discourse-container-names-with-gon/README.md

 ## Version Info

+- v0.1.5: 27 December fix issue with ENV var (more generic) when data container is not named "data".
 - v0.1.4: 4 December rename plugin and move gon logic to plugin (not pups).
 - v0.1.0: 23 November 2020 Refactor lib classes.
 - v0.0.9.56: 22 November 2020 test new logic using ENV["DATA_NAME"] and 'df' extending Admin controller.